tardate/LittleCodingKata/README.md

-# 449 Little Coding Katas
+# 450 Little Coding Katas

-> Latest addition :sparkles: [Perl Hacks](./books/perl-hacks) - Book notes - Perl Hacks: Tips & Tools for Programming, Debugging, and Surviving by Shane Warden, Damian Conway, Curtis 'Ovid' Poe.
-First published January 1, 2006.
+> Latest addition :sparkles: [Learning Perl Objects, References, and Modules](./books/learning-perl-objects-references-and-modules) - Book notes - Learning Perl Objects, References, and Modules by Randal L. Schwartz, Tom Phoenix.
+First published June 9, 2003.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about